Pakistan’s amphibians need more research efforts and better protection

-Category: Climate Hits: 7In Pakistan, amphibians have long been neglected in wildlife conservation, management decisions and research agendas.
+Category: Climate Hits: 16In Pakistan, amphibians have long been neglected in wildlife conservation, management decisions and research agendas.
 To counter this, scientists have now published the first comprehensive study on all known amphibian species in the country.
 The little we currently know about the occurrence of the chytrid fungus, which has already eradicated many amphibian species globally, is a grim example of how urgent it is to acquire further information.

 Read more https://www.sciencedaily.com/releases/2021/10/211019082705.htm